 You should also include any biographical information that is important and pertinent to your decision to pursue this area of study.
 An important aspect of your statement of intent is to include your educational and professional goals, particularly as they relate to the pursuit of this degree.
 Be sure that your statement of intent is focused on the area of concentration or specialization you would like to pursue.
 If your statement is vague or so general that it could apply to any area of specialization, the faculties are likely to deny admission.

-All applicants are cautioned to check the application checklist for the appropriate degree to see if more specific instructions are included for your intended program.
+All applicants are cautioned to check the Prospective Students page for the appropriate degree to see if more specific instructions are included for your intended program.

 At least one letter should be written by a professor who previously taught a course you completed.